willferreira/mscproject/README.md

 To run the code for the MaxEntClassificationEDA classifier, do the following:

-1. Follow the instructions to download an install the code here: https://github.com/hltfbk/EOP-1.2.3/wiki
+1. Follow the instructions to download an install EOP, which can be found here: https://github.com/hltfbk/EOP-1.2.3/wiki
-2.
+2. To train the model cd into the following directory: <where you installed EOP>/Excitement-Open-Platform-1.2.3/target/EOP-1.2.3
+3.